 Going grey isn’t something that everyone embraces.
 Instead, I get comments, mostly compliments, all the time with their own opinions.
 It’s what I had expected, though, and I’m okay with it.

-People are certainly entitled to have their opinions and perspective.
+People are certainly entitled to have their opinions and perspectives.

 I want to be part of the movement that changes the attitude- grey hair is natural, sexy and beautiful.